By Una Howell (USA - 1876-1949)

 During the spring, Mary had been languid.
 She had fallen asleep immoderately without attracting critical attention, when one day she dozed at the noon dinner table.

-I said poking her vigorously in the ribs.
+“Mary, it’s time to go to school,” I said, poking her vigorously in the ribs.
 Mary paid no attention.

 I fully expected Mary would be at the suppertable that night but weeks slipped by before she took her place in the family circle.
 Mother cut her hair (even typhoid paid dividends).
 Anxious days and nights followed and my first genuine prayers with promises, attached as brides, rose to convince the Almighty that it would be His loss as well as ours if Mary were taken away.
 Evidently He agreed with me.
 At any rate after she had passed the crisis, in due time, Mary sat up, ate her small quota of food and cried for more, like other typhoid patients I have known.
 What hair she had had after her braid was cut, had fallen out and a soft curly fuzz replaced her old straight locks.
 Her bursting energy was tempered and slow to return.